yourLearnings/Insights/README.md

   So many renovations and construction work were taking place and a good percentage of the crowd were the construction workers.

   I was fascinated at observing nature and people.
 I continued the same while walking through the streets and crossing the crosses.
-Now I got a rough idea about the locality and decided to walk back.
+  After an hour walk, I got a rough idea about the locality and decided to walk back.

   Seeing so many other state workers, remind me about the events at Hyderabad, Bangalore.. and also about the article about the psycho nature and reasons for such stages.
-Unknowingly a fear was triggered in my mind.
+  Unknowingly a fear creeped into my mind.
+Even if I tried to be calm, so scenes were flashing in the background, triggering fear in my mind.

   Reaching near the homes I was so alerted about the security aspects and I started inspecting, the wall highest is not enough, someone who climbs the wall can reach the room, the window…….
-I got a slight relief seeing the window faces the main road, so can expect a little more secure.
+  I got a slight relief, seeing that my rooms windows faces the main road, so can expect a little more secure.

-Now the time was near to 10 PM and I reaching the room I could find out the room service was not proper and they have not provided the water bottles.
-I called them and requested for the same.
+  By 9.30 PM, I reached back.
+I called room service to enquire about morning services and requested for providing water bottles.
+  Maam Currently they are slighlty busy, the room   boy will bring it before 10, came the reply.

-  Meanwhile, I called my siblings and decided to check the FB.
+  Meanwhile, I decided to check facebook.

-  Opening the page itself it showed “Taking lives” with a brief “hunting down a serial killer who assumes the identities of his victims after killing them. ” serial killer ..psychopath, I shouldn’t have opened Facebook.
+  Opening the page itself it showed <b>“Taking lives”</b> with a brief “hunting down a serial killer who assumes the identities of his victims after killing them. ” serial killer ..psychopath,

+  I shouldn’t have opened Facebook.
-  The only face that come to mind when i hear serial killer is
+  The only face that come to mind when i hear serial killer is from scream, a man with a knife.

   I started cursing the time I decided to log in to Facebook.
 I too have watched some, but made sure not during travel, or when staying alone.

   KRRRIIINNNGG….the doorbell, the sound took away my breath.
   It was the room boy. came with the water bottles. while thanking him, I just watched doesn’t he look like a psycho?

-  I closed the door and tried to sleep, yes again it is going to be another sleepless night…..cursing and counting ….1…1.30,…2.45…….3,3.35…..4,05,420…….5,505,..5.45,5.55..6.10…8.20…
+  I closed the door and tried to sleep, yes again it is going to be another sleepless night…..cursing and counting ….1…1.30,…2.45…….3,3.35…..4,05,420…….5,505,..5.45,5.55..6.10…   8.20…

   Time to get ready….but a feeling so relieved even though I couldn’t sleep peacefully a bit …